rktjmp/hotpot.nvim/README.md

     "clone",
     "--filter=blob:none",
     "--single-branch",
-    -- You may with to pin a known version tag with `--branch vX.Y.Z` "--branch=v0.8.2",
+    -- You may with to pin a known version tag with `--branch=vX.Y.Z` "--branch=v0.9.0",
     "https://github.com/rktjmp/hotpot.nvim.git",
     hotpotpath,
   })